 Joyner also believes that experimenting with scale can do wonders for upping a bedroom's cool factor.
-"Use oversized pieces to make a room look larger and play with scale," she says, recommending placing large chest beside a bed instead of small nightstands, even if it's a squeeze.
+"Use oversized pieces to make a room look larger and play with scale," she says, recommending placing a large chest beside a bed instead of small nightstands, even if it's a squeeze.
 Finally, she notes that cool bedrooms often follow a "less is more" philosophy.
 "Do not be afraid to leave spaces blank and bare," Joyner says.

 For interior designer Edyta Czajkowska of Edyta & Co., making a room look cooler often comes down to the art you hang on the wall.
 According to her, a quick way to infuse a space with fun, edgy energy is to hang bold, modern art.

 "To me, a home that is cool is one that is very personal and experimental while keeping things modern and fresh," she says.
 "Taking a look at the overall home aesthetic is important, from architectural elements to personal bold art selection and iconic, custom furnishings are what truly make a home 'cool,'" the designer points out.
 Follow her lead and source large or small-scale modern art that speaks to you.

 While there's no one paint color that's necessarily cooler than the next, Murray recommends using a shade of gray to make your home look cooler.
 "I love a deep gray," the designer says.
 Even if you're more attracted to white paint colors, Murray suggests finding one that has a gray undertone to it.
 "It's cooler and always makes a space feel super clean and fresh," she adds.
-Painting a room a new shade of paint can instantly transform just about any space.
+Painting a room with a new shade of paint can instantly transform just about any space.
 It's a relatively quick and easy way to add to your home's cool points.